onionys/micropython-mt7697-experiment-bin/README.md

 ## ADC

-ADC is only support by following pins : p14, p15, p16, p17.
+ADC is supported by following pins : p14, p15, p16, p17.

 The value returned is integer in the range of 0 (0.0V) ~ 4095 (2.45~2.55V).